R-Cunningham/SignalGenerator/README.md

 # SignalGenerator
-Scipy/Matplotlib script to generate signals/modulation schemes and plot the result visually for time/frequency domain.
+Scipy/Matplotlib script to generate signals/modulation schemes, DIT FFT, and plot the result visually for time/frequency domain.